morningred88/AWS/CloudFormation_SysOps/CloudFormation_notes.md

 * Mapping: You know all the values in advance, all the values in map need to be explicitly written out in CloudFormation template.

+## 94 CloudFormation Intrinsic Functions

+In the exam, only the yaml will be tested, not Json

+### Fn::GetAtt

+I use EC2 instance as a example.

+You can find which attributes you can get from EC2 instance,

+\-      Go to cloudFormation Template Reference, https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-reference.html

+\-     Go to the first one, Resource and Property reference, then select EC2, then select AWS::EC2::Instance, click returned values from the right hand side.
+You can see what is the **return value** if you use Ref and Fn:GetAtt function from EC2 instance

+#### Return values for EC2 instance

+##### Ref

+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the instance ID.
+For example: `i-1234567890abcdef0`.

+For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html).

+##### Fn::GetAtt

+The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type.
+The following are the available attributes and sample return values.

+For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

+* **AvailabilityZone**

+The Availability Zone where the specified instance is launched.
+For example: `us-east-1b`.

+You can retrieve a list of all Availability Zones for a Region by using the [Fn::GetAZs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getavailabilityzones.html) intrinsic function.

+* **PrivateDnsName**

+The private DNS name of the specified instance.
+For example: `ip-10-24-34-0.ec2.internal`.

+* **PrivateIp**

+The private IP address of the specified instance.
+For example: `10.24.34.0`.

+* **PublicDnsName**

+The public DNS name of the specified instance.
+For example: `ec2-107-20-50-45.compute-1.amazonaws.com`.

+* **PublicIp**

+The public IP address of the specified instance.
+For example: `192.0.2.0`